Connection Is Medicine

 Loneliness is physically toxic

-This isn't about being introverted or preferring your own company.
-It's about whether you have relationships where you feel genuinely seen, safe, and known.
-That distinction matters.
+This is not the same as being introverted or needing solitude.
+The issue is whether you have relationships where you feel genuinely seen, safe, and known.
+That distinction matters, especially for people who recover quietly.

 02